0x-noad/dkey-demo/README.md

         - BOBs can search for LISTINGs by category, file type, etc
         - ALICEs can post LISTING info, thumbnails, artwork, etc
         - BOBs can leave reviews/ratings
+        - clicking on a LISTING takes you to BOB's page where you are prompted to make a BID
     - js improvements (error checking, efficiency, etc)
     - ALICE and BOB pages to both be static pages on ipfs
 - protocol: